Understanding Child Custody in Pennsylvania

 Fees Involved

-The Cost of an Appraisal is about $400.
-The filing fee is typically $50 and is made payable to “Delaware County Treasurer”.
+The Cost of an Appraisal is about $425.
+The filing fee is $50 and is made payable to “Delaware County Treasurer”.
 The Law Offices of Spadea & Associates, LLC will help you file the application and attend the hearing on your behalf in late September.
 You pay us nothing if we are unable to reduce your assessment.
 There are two types of assessment appeals, one is the annual appeal and the other is the interim assessment appeal.

-Annual Appeals The annual appeal allows property owners to appeal their assessment once a year.
+The annual appeal allows property owners to appeal their assessment once a year.
 Annual appeals must be filed by August 1 of each year.
 Remember, in the case of an annual appeal, the Board decision does not take effect until tax bills are issued the following tax year.
 The Law Offices of Spadea & Associates, LLC will represent you at the hearing which is typically in late September and present evidence such as a recent appraisal with pictures.
 The Board will determine the current fair market value for the property based on the appraisal and settlement sheet presented at the hearing.
 The Board generally renders a decision within 10 weeks of the hearing date and notifies the property owner in writing.
 If you do not agree with the Board’s findings you have the right to file an appeal within 30 days to the Court of Common Pleas.

-Interim Assessment Appeals The interim assessment represents the value difference (increase) attributable to any assessable improvement to the land and the resulting increase in land value, if any.
+The interim assessment represents the value difference (increase) attributable to any assessable improvement to the land and the resulting increase in land value, if any.
 Assessable improvements include, but are not limited to; new construction of a primary structure or the addition to any such structure and the construction of any ancillary, contributory improvements such as swimming pools, sheds, garages, etc.

 If a property is subject to an interim assessment, a property owner will receive an “Interim Real Estate Assessment Notice.”
 This Notice will inform the property owner of the old assessment and new assessment.
 The bottom portion of the Notice contains an APPEAL REQUEST FORM.
 In order to perfect an appeal of an Interim Assessment, the property owner must return the bottom portion of the Interim Notice to the Assessment Office to request receipt of an Appeal Application within forty (40) days of the date of notification of the assessment change.
 The appeal date will be noted on the Interim Real Estate Assessment Appeal Notice at the top right and bottom right or this notice.